studioimaginaire/phue/README.md

 I decided to keep it as simple as possible and not rely on external libraries like requests so it's easily portable to any system.

 It will automatically get the md5 username for you, if the button is not pressed it will prompt you to press it, use the connect() method to register.
 Once pressed it will get the username and store in your home directory in a file called .python_hue

+##Features

+- Support for lights
+- Support for groups
+- Support for schedules
+- Compatible with Python 2.6.x and upwards
+- Compatible with Python 3
+- No dependencies
+- Work in a procedural way or object oriented way

 ##Installation